Praneeth-Gandodi/ProjectFlow/README.md

 - **Firebase Studio** — for providing the initial blueprint and backend-ready structure.
 - **ChatGPT (OpenAI)** — for all code corrections, logic structuring, feature additions, and UI/UX refinements.
-- **GitHub Copilot** — for generating the favicon and offering intelligent code completions.
+- **Copilot** — for generating the favicon and offering intelligent code completions.